Every tour operator I have ever met is totally convinced that they have a great product that is great and always worth buying.

 Committing to spend money on your tour is a significant risk for the person who does it.
 They’ve spent a lot time dreaming of their holiday and are now trusting it to you.
 Into your hands.
 If I have 10-20 days of holiday time a year, it’s not just a money thing.
 Who wants to waste a vacation day on a crappy tour?
 Please raise your hand.

-When you book a tour, you’re not just thinking of you.
-You’ve also got in mind the people coming with you.
-This causes people to be especially cautious – if you book for yourself and it doesn’t work, fine, but if you book for someone else and it doesn’t work… then they’ll blame you.
+When someone books a tour, they’re not just thinking of themselves.
+They’ve also got in mind the people coming with them.
+This causes people to be especially cautious – if a person books for themselves and it doesn’t work, fine.
+But if you book for someone else and it doesn’t work, then they’ll blame you.

-Take all the Fears, Uncertainties and Doubts people have, address them in the words on your website and you’ll go a LONG way to winning more sales.
+Take all the fears, uncertainties and doubts (FUDs) people have, address them in the words on your website, and you’ll go a LONG way to winning more sales.

-If your website deals perfectly with FUDs, it helps people justify their decision to book with you if something goes wrong.
+If your website deals perfectly with FUDs, it helps people justify their decision to book with you, should something go wrong.
 Don’t underestimate the power of this.
 Some tour operators have implemented JUST this change to their site and gone from nearly broke to having a successful business.

-The person advocating to book with you will make use of the FUD information you have on your site to help sell their friends.
+The person advocating booking with you will make use of the FUD information you have on your site to help sell their friends.

-So, what are some typical FUDs, you might ask?
-I’d turn around and ask you: What are people worried about when they get in touch with you?
+So what are some typical FUDs, you might ask?
+I’d turn around and ask you: what are people worried about when they get in touch with you?
 Are they worried about the weather?
 Are they worried that they might not see a dolphin?
-Are they worried that their fitness level won’t be good enough… or to take the opposite tack, that they might be held back by people who are unfit?
+Are they worried that their fitness level won’t be good enough…or to take the opposite side, that they might be held back by people who are unfit?

 Create that safety blanket in which they feel warm, cozy and safe with you.